It’s all smiles and sunshine in California, but starting a business in the Golden State might prove a bit tricky.

 Your EIN number can be used to open business bank accounts, create company credit and distinguish personal affairs from business transactions.

 EINs are not optional for LLCs and Corporations.
-These two business structures are legally required to get their own number since they hold their own legal identities.
+These two business structures are legally required to get their own numbers since they hold their own legal identities.

 Action 5: Ensure your business is able to function.